-A copy of the Independent Study Form is available from the PhD Assistant's Office.
-This form must be approved by the student's adviser and the Director of the PhD Program and submitted to the GSSW Registrar prior to the first day of the quarter in which it will be registered.
+A copy of the Independent Study Form is available from the Ph.D.
+Office.
+This form must be approved by the student's adviser and the Director of the Ph.D.
+Program and submitted to the GSSW Registrar prior to the first day of the quarter in which it will be registered.